 #1: Feature flags to roll out segment-specific features

-Every feature must be user-specific because not every user will be excited to use every new feature you roll out.
+Every feature must be user-specific because not every user will be excited to use or engage with every new feature you roll out.

 Enter feature flags.

 With feature flags, you can release new features across your app in just a click minus the long code deployment cycles, roll out segment-specific features, assess performance, and fix bugs while improving features without any code deploys.
 Feature flags will also enable you to experiment, measure, and improve in real-time by thoroughly testing user preferences and feature impact.